OUR History

 Portsmouth Theatres Limited

 Portsmouth theatres Limited was formed by J W Boughton in 1898 & initially owned the New Theatre Royal in Commercial Road & The Princes Theatre in Lake Road.
 They also owned various properties in the town which they rented out as another source of income.
-The property portfolio was added to in 1907 when the Kings Theatre was built.
+The property portfolio was added to in 1907 when The Kings Theatre was built.

-In 1915 the Kings & The New Theatre Royal became part of the Moss Empire touring circuit & were designated ‘No 1 touring houses’ which meant that all the top performers & shows of the period appeared at these theatres.
+In 1915 The Kings Theatre & The New Theatre Royal became part of the Moss Empire touring circuit & were designated ‘No 1 touring houses’ which meant that all the top performers & shows of the period appeared at these theatres.
 The Princes Theatre in Lake Road was sold to local businessmen S Zeid & Joe Davidson in 1924 & it was turned into a cinema.

 The Kings Theatre was sold to former actress Joan Cooper in 1964 leaving just the New Theatre Royal in the company’s ownership.
 In 1980 the company was liquidated & the derelict New Theatre Royal was sold to the New Theatre Royal Trust Company thus ending 82 years of successful theatre management by Portsmouth Theatres Limited.